alpineintuition/cespar/README.md

 degrees of freedom) and the lack of a clear understanding of how spinal networks are modulated to adapt to different environmental or internal conditions.

-In this pipeline, the various parameters of a reflex model ([1](https://ieeexplore.ieee.org/document/5445011), a bio- inspired controller based on muscle-reflexes only) can be optimized alongside an assistive-robotic device to study neurorehabilitation of patients with lower limb motor control disorders.
+In this pipeline, the various parameters of a reflex model ([1](https://ieeexplore.ieee.org/document/5445011), *A Muscle-Reflex Model That Encodes Principles of Legged Mechanics Produces Human Walking Dynamics and Muscle Activities*) can be optimized alongside an assistive-robotic device to study neurorehabilitation of patients with lower limb motor control disorders.

 ![Alt Text](../main/md_files/output.gif)